ladjs/superagent/docs/index.md

 ### JSON / Urlencoded

   The property `res.body` is the parsed object, for example if a request responded with the JSON string '{"user":{"name":"tobi"}}', `res.body.user.name` would be "tobi".
 Likewise the x-www-form-urlencoded value of "user[name]=tobi" would yield the same result.
+Only one level of nesting is supported.
+If you need more complex data, send JSON instead.

+  Arrays are sent by repeating the key. `.send({color: ['red','blue']})` sends `color=red&color=blue`.
+If you want the array keys to contain `[]` in their name, you must add it yourself, as SuperAgent doesn't add it automatically.

 ### Multipart